-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking

-Yes No x

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.

-ADMISSION

-Require Recommend Require for Some Consider if Not Use

-Submitted

-SAT or ACT х

-ACT Only

-SAT Only

-SAT and SAT Subject Tests or

-ACT

-SAT Subject Tests

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with writing required

-ACT with writing recommended

-- ACT with or without writing accepted - C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-SAT with Essay component required

-SAT with Essay component recommended

-SAT with or without Essay component accepted

-C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the

-application process

-No college policy as of now

-Not using essay component х х

-C8D In addition, does your institution use applicants' test scores for academic advising?

-х Yes No
+Yes No Х

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-C8G Please indicate which tests your instituti on uses for placement (e.g., state tests):

-• •

-Х SAT

-х ACT

-SAT Subject Tests

-х AP

-х CLEP
+CLEP

-х Institutional Exam
+Institutional Exam

 State Exam (specify):

+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in ADMISSION Require Recommend Require for Some Consider if Not Used Submitted SAT or ACT Χ ACT Only SAT Only SAT and SAT Subject Tests or SAT Subject Tests C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for ACT with writing required ACT with writing recommended ACT with or without writing accepted C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process): SAT with Essay component required SAT with Essay component recommended SAT with or without Essay component accepted C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+SAT essay ACT essay For admission For placement For advising In place of an application essay As a validity check on the application process No college policy as of now Not using essay component Χ C8D In addition, does your institution use applicants' test scores for academic advising?
+Yes No C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8G Please indicate which tests your institution uses for placement (e.g., state tests): Χ SAT Χ ACT SAT Subject Tests $\mathsf{AP}$